mathigon/textbooks/euclidean-geometry/content.md

 It turns out that these axioms are even more powerful than the Euclidean ones.
 It is possible to trisect angles and double cubes using just paper folding!
-Of course, it is impossible to fold any _curved_ lines, and you still can't square the circle with origami.
+Of course, it is impossible to fold any _curved_ lines, and you still can’t square the circle with origami.

     figure: x-media(src="images/origami-2.jpg" credit="© Dirk Eisner, Meenakshi Mukerji, noricum, fdecomite" width=760 height=123)

 ---
+> id: origami-applications
 > class: fill dark

 Origami is an ancient art, and for the longest time it was mostly a recreational